-Besides the temporary exhibitions, the indoor museum also has the largest collection of wooden ships in the Netherlands.
-These historical wooden ships belong to the most extraordinary items in the museum’s collection.
-The Indoor Museum is open the whole year round from 10h00 to 17h00, with the exception of Christmas Day.
+Apart from the temporary exhibitions, the Indoor Museum also boasts the largest collection of wooden ships in the Netherlands.
+These historical wooden ships belong to the most extraordinary items in the Museum’s collection.